dudanogueira/rocketconnect.cookiecutter/README.md

 Point your domain at it
 ===========
-If you deployed at a server with public up, point mycompany.com.br and *.mycompany.com.br to the server ip.
+If you deployed at a server with public ip, point mycompany.com.br and *.mycompany.com.br to the server ip.

 if you are deploying locally, or to test, do not choose lets encript, and set the domain to myclient.localhost.